realizator/stereopi-fisheye-robot/buster-opencv-notice.md

 sudo apt-get install libqt4-test
 ```

+You may also need matplotlib.
+Go this way:

+`sudo pip3 install matplotlib`

 #### 7. To check if everything Ok try to run our first test script:

 `python 1_test.py`